 Most clinical professionals at the DSYTC comprise the following positions:

-Addiction Therapist (AT) These Master’s level clinicians provide individual therapy to residential clientele and are responsible for driving the treatment planning process within a collaborative and client-centred framework.
+These Master’s level clinicians provide individual therapy to live-in clientele and are responsible for driving the treatment planning process within a collaborative and client-centered framework.
 In addition to delivering ACRA in a 1:1 modality, ATs engage family members and referral sources, and partake in case management and advocacy-related activities.

-Addiction Counsellor (AC) These counsellors possess both college and university degrees and are the primary clinical contact for residential clients on a daily basis.
+These counsellors possess both college and university degrees and are the primary clinical contact for live-in clients on a daily basis.
 ACs lead group programming, model and teach life skills and engage in crisis management.
 Furthermore, these counsellors oversee contingency management and support individualized goal attainment through the strategic use of ACRA procedures.

 Our Staff – Supporting Youth & Families on a journey of discovery and recovery.